 Text and email communications

-Sign up for text and email communications through our SMS Communications Pilot.
+Sign up for text and email communications through this form.

 Tenant representatives may start receiving SMS (Short Message Service, more commonly known as text messages) from TCHC about the upcoming TCAT (Tenant Community Action Tables) regional meetings.

 Locate and click on the link at the bottom of an email from TCHC to update your preferences about what types of emails you receive from TCHC or to opt out of emails completely.

 To opt out of receiving SMS from TCHC, tenants can reply 'STOP' to any text they receive or text 'STOP' to 1-844-948-3133.
 It may take a few days for the system to refresh and for tenants to stop receiving further messages.

 If I opt out of receiving text messages, am I going to miss any important updates?

 No. SMS will be used to support tenant communications that already exist, such as building posters, mailers and face to face interactions with staff.
 SMS is not replacing any communications tenants currently receive from TCHC.